BetterThanTomorrow/calva/docs/site/get-started-with-clojure.md

 * How to create projects and do real stuff

 ???
 Note "Why won't I learn about this?"
-    It's a matter of scope.
-But there is also a point with this: It can be a bit confusing with all the things you find out about installing Clojure and creating projects when searching for information about it.
+    All in due time. 😄 It can be a bit confusing with all the things you find out about installing Clojure and creating projects when searching for information about it.
 We want you to relax about all that and just enjoy learning a bit about this fantastic programming language and the wonderful mode of development it offers.

     There is a lot of info about this out there already.
-And since you will learn where to find Clojurians, you will find complete guidance.
+And since you will learn where to find Clojurians, you will also find guidance.
 But we suggest do these things later.
 First, let's focus on having fun with Interactive Programming!

 ## What you need